Dirichlet process mixtures of block $g$ priors for model selection and prediction in linear models: Properties of DP mixtures of block prior

-This implies that the our prior has heavy (polynomial) tails and any point estimator derived from our procedures are robust, in the sense of having bounded influence in the case of likelihood-prior conflict \citep{andrade2011bayesian}.
-However, note that, while the marginal tail behavior of the DP mixture of block $g$ priors is identical to that of the regular $g$ prior that uses the same Beta-prime distribution for the common shrinkage factor, the contour plots associated with the DP mixture of block $g$ priors are not elliptical.
-Figure \ref{fig:contours} illustrates this in the bivariate case.
+This implies that the our prior has heavy (polynomial) tails {and point estimators derived from our procedures is robust,} in the sense of having bounded influence in the case of likelihood-prior conflict.
+However, note that the contour plots associated with the DP mixture of block $g$ priors are not elliptical, unlike those of the standard $g$ prior (please see Section \ref{ap:scatterplotsbivariagte} of the supplementary materials). {These non-elliptical contours enable non-uniform shrinkage by the DP block $g$ priors, which in turn is what enables them to skirt the conditional Lindley paradox}.